cdobbi/Rabbit-Genome-Calculator/README.md

 Expected Offspring: Variety of patterns including harlequin and normal extension, some broken and some solid

 How It Works
-The calculator uses Mendelian genetics principles:
+The calculator uses Mendelian genetics principles to predict kit outcomes:

 Each parent contributes one allele from each gene pair to each offspring All possible combinations are calculated using Punnett square logic